Volunteer with Giant Pandas & Travel China | By The Dragon Trip

 Day 9: Shaolin

-Today, you’ve got two options:
+Today, you’ve got two options for how to spend your day.

-• You could visit the Shaolin Temple – the home of kung-fu.
-From there, you can hike to Dharma Cave, which is a deeply important spiritual spot for Buddhist pilgrims.
-Here, you’ll be rewarded with beautiful views of the shrines, as well as the other temples in the area.
+You can visit the home of kungu, the Shaolin Temple!
+While here, you’ll be able to hike to Dharma Cave, a spiritual spot for Buddhist pilgrims, where you’ll be rewarded with stunning views of the shrines and temples, and across the whole area.

-Day 11: Beijing
+Day 11: Shaolin to Beijing

 Day 12: Beijing